organicmaps/organicmaps.github.io/content/contribute/android/_index.md

 ### What You Will Do

-- Design and develop Android app features, from concept to production.
+- Develop and implement Android app features through production.
+- Design technical solutions which operate effectively at scale.
 - Write Android code (Java) with integration of C++ libraries via NDK.
-- Work with UX/UI designers to create an intuitive and user-friendly experience.
+- Collaborate with product, design, engineering and support to create an intuitive and user-friendly experience.
 - Stay aligned with the latest Android guidelines to maintain app compliance.
 - Continuously enhance the app’s stability and performance.
 - Collaborate with a global open-source community to drive development.

 ### Conditions

 100% remote work from nearly anywhere in the world.
+Full time position.
 Part-time work or combining with other commitments is certainly possible.

 ### Get in Touch